guilyx/secret-santa/README.md

 EOF
 ```

-Launch the shell script from root :
+Launch the shell script from the project's root :

 ```sh scripts/scriptname.sh```